KartikChugh/Otto/README.md

 ## Stages

-Below is a technical description intended for those interested in a step-by-step breakdown.
+Below is a step-by-step breakdown intended for the technical reader.

 ### Task